 Avoid dramatic introductions when you deal with analysis essays.
 That is not a narrative type of writing where you can share your emotions.
 Show that you soberly view the situation by using facts and statistics and excluding any sort of feelings.

 You shouldn’t focus on details – leave them for the body part.
 In an introduction, you should reveal only the main message without trying to prove anything to your intended audience.

-No matter what you're going to start your paper with, you'll need to make sure that your joke, fact, or quote relates to the main idea of your work.
+No matter what you’re going to start your analysis essay with, you’ll need to make sure that your joke, fact, or quote relates to the main idea of your work.
 Always check statistics before including it in your paper.
-Offer a bit of context instead of explaining reasons and consequences – you'll include details in the body paragraphs.
+Offer a bit of context instead of explaining reasons and consequences – you’ll include details in the body paragraphs.